By Dr. Brent Conrad

 People addicted to video games often develop poor sleep habits (due to late night gaming sessions), may neglect personal hygiene, may get very little physical activity, and may make poor choices with regard to eating (e.g., frequent snacking so that gaming can continue rather than having proper meals).
 Excessive video game play has been linked to childhood obesity.

 As the addiction worsens, video game addicts tend to spend more time playing and less quality time with friends, family, or significant others.
-The addict may claim that he or she has "lots of friends online" yet still experience loneliness, depression, and social isolation due to the lack of in-
+The addict may claim that he or she has "lots of friends online" yet still experience loneliness, depression, and social isolation due to the lack of in-person contact with others.

 Family problems may be the most common difficulty for those who are addicted to video games.
 Although poor family relationships may increase the likelihood of video game addiction, video game addiction often leads to family conflict.
 Someone addicted to video games may accuse concerned family members of trying to interfere in his or her life, may be verbally or physically aggressive when others attempt to limit gameplay, and may try to hide just how much he/she plays.
 Parents with children or teens addicted to video games may disagree about how much of a problem it is or how to intervene.